Juhamatti Aaltonen

-Juhamatti Tapio Aaltonen (born 4 June 1985) is a Finnish professional ice hockey winger, who currently plays for Oulun Kärpät of the Finnish Liiga.
+Juhamatti Tapio Aaltonen (born 4 June 1985) is a Finnish former professional ice hockey winger.
 Known for his skill and skating speed, Aaltonen was drafted by the St. Louis Blues as the 248th selection overall in the 2003 NHL Entry Draft.

 Playing career

-Aaltonen started his professional career with Oulun Kärpät, playing with the team from 2002 to 2009 winning Finnish championship twice.
-After the years he spent with Kärpät, Aaltonen moved to Lahti to play for Pelicans, where he played his breakthrough year scoring 28 goals and 49 points in 58 games in regular season.
-He signed a five-year contract with Pelicans, but the contract also gave Aaltonen a possibility to play in other leagues.
+Aaltonen started his professional career with Oulun Kärpät, playing with the team from 2002 to 2009, winning Finnish championship twice.
+After the years he spent with Kärpät, Aaltonen moved to Lahti to play for Pelicans, where he played his breakthrough year, scoring 28 goals and 49 points in 58 games in the regular season.
+He signed a five-year contract with the Pelicans, but the contract also gave Aaltonen the possibility to play in other leagues.

 This option in his contract was exercised on 15 June 2010, when he was loaned from the Pelicans to Russian club, Metallurg Magnitogorsk of the KHL.
 Aaltonen was an integral part of Metallurg's offense in his two seasons in the KHL before he opted to sign with Swedish club, Rögle BK of the then Elitserien on 15 October 2012.
 He made his debut in Sweden two-days later and in the 2012–13 season, contributed with 31 points in 42 regular season games.

-After a season's long return with his original Finnish club, Kärpät, Aaltonen signed for his third Finnish team, and only KHL participant, Jokerit on 1 August 2014.
+After a season-long return with his original Finnish club, Kärpät, Aaltonen signed for his third Finnish team, and only KHL participant, Jokerit, on 1 August 2014.
 After Jokerit he had a season with Helsinki IFK in Liiga moving to SHL with Rögle BK for the 2017–18 season.
+After the 2022–23 SHL season he left Scandinavia for a new experience and joined BK Mladá Boleslav playing the Czech Extraliga.

+On 8 August 2025, Aaltonen announced his retirement from professional hockey playing over 1,000 games.